Class: OpenSSL::Cipher

 #iv_len ⇒ Integer (rw)

-Returns the expected length in bytes for an IV for this Cipher
+Returns the expected length in bytes for an IV for this Cipher.

 #iv_len=(integer) ⇒ Integer (rw)

-.
+Sets the IV/nonce length of the Cipher.
 Normally block ciphers don't allow changing the IV length, but some make use of IV for 'nonce'.
 You may need this for interoperability with other applications.

 Sets the cipher key.
 To generate a key, you should either use a secure random byte string or, if the key is to be derived from a password, you should rely on PBKDF2 functionality provided by PKCS5.
 To generate a secure random-based key, #random_key may be used.